The Author is a graduate in Electronic Communications Engineering, have 20 years work experience and now an Electronics Instructor.

 This interrelationship of space, time and mass helps us to solve some otherwise insoluble problems because a change in one cannot take place without affecting the other two dimensions.
 They are not absolute but relative.

-As a teen, I used to hear a song with a lyric that used to go like this: Love is a song, Love is so bright, Love is felt where place and time stand so still.
+As a teen, I used to hear a song with a lyric that used to go like this: Love is a song, Love is so blind, Love is felt where place and time stand so still.

 The phrase “where place and time stand so still” had a mystical aura and could have been used purely as an expression of love.
 More than a decade later, as a student in Electronics and Communications Engineering, asking the persistent question of how to beat the speed of light in electronic communications, as we do utilize the speed of light in all forms of telecommunications, I delved into Einstein’s Special and General Theories of Relativity.
 It then dawned on me that space and time can really freeze for a traveller reaching light speed, causing his space to shrink to nothing, his time freezing into a stillness of an instant, while his mass would be in a state of infinity.
 But it is the speed of light that sets the universal speed limit and becomes the fundamental link between space, time and mass.